Actually, it's been very nice this morning because usually when it's cold around here, it's because we've had a clear night.

-And uh, but it was it's exceptionally cold for the time of year.
+But it's exceptionally cold for the time of year.

-Uh, you know, big enough that it was a small rock kind of a noise when it hit the house.
+You know, big enough that it was a small rock kind of a noise when it hit the house.

 You know, poor humans.

-We're gonna get there, we've got to go through some stuff first.
+We've got to go through some stuff first.

-I wanted to point out that uh Beyond Mystic 2 and Bix Weir and Joe, these are my go-to woo guys.
+I wanted to point out that Beyond Mystic 2 and Bix Weir and Joe, these are my go-to woo guys.

-Whoa, on YouTube.
+Woo on YouTube.

-Uh and so Beyond Mystic is uh Jean-Claude.
+And so Beyond Mystic is Jean-Claude.

 And where we're at.

-Okay, so uh the virus exists.
+Okay, so the virus exists.

 The virus is a bioweapon.

-Uh so that kind of woo, right?
+So that kind of woo, right?

 That's their whole point.

-And anytime they can, they would suppress it naturally because they've been doing it for so long for their buddies the bankers.
+And anytime they can, they would suppress it naturally because they've been doing it for so long for their buddies, the bankers.

 And at some point, the level of corruption and criminality bleeds across all of these interest areas, these vertical interest areas like banking, media, finance, etc.